Neuroinflammation Research Group

 Group Head

-After completing her PhD at Monash University in 2008, Dr. Connie Wong was trained in the Snyder Institute for Chronic Diseases at the University of Calgary in Canada (2008-2012) and the Department of Immunology (Clayton) at Monash University as a Postdoctoral Fellow (2012-2014).
+After completing her PhD at Monash University in 2008, A/Prof Connie Wong was trained in the Snyder Institute for Chronic Diseases at the University of Calgary in Canada and the Department of Immunology (Clayton) at Monash University as a Postdoctoral Fellow.
+She now leads the Neuroinflammation Research Group at the Monash Health Translational Precinct.
+A/Prof Wong was awarded The Centenary Institute Lawrence Creative Prize in 2013 and Victorian Tall Poppy award in 2017.
+Her research is funded by NHMRC and National Heart Foundation.
+She is a current recipient of the CSL Centenary Fellowship.
+Find out more about A/Prof Connie Wong.

 Meet the team